- Date : 24/07/2020

 NBFCs provide a range of small-ticket loans for housing projects and various ventures.
 They provide loans in sectors and sizes that banks would normally not venture into.
 Rural and small-town India borrow in limited amounts, and it’s NBFCs that play a critical role in the functioning of the economy.

-Banks, on the other hand, abide strictly by RBI rules.
+Banks, on the other hand, abide strictly by Reserve Bank of India rules.
 They lend and borrow based on specific criteria.

 How do the two systems operate?